jimma1/harvsterOfNotes/README.md

 This is an exam task at University College Ostfold, Norway.
 Settings in project is configured for localhost only.
-The project uses a directory for all templates and a directory for all static files
+The project uses a directory for templates and a directory for static files.

 To make this software work on your localhost, you must migrate to get the tables into the database before starting the server.